fredcamaral/nixos-config/README.md

-# MEGAMAN NixOS Configuration
+# NixOS Configuration

 A comprehensive NixOS and Home Manager configuration leveraging Nix flakes for a personalized desktop environment.

 ## Description

 This repository contains a detailed NixOS system configuration and Home Manager setup, designed for a personal desktop environment named "megaman".
+To be added: sonic (macOS), bomberman (homelab) and donkeykong (cloud server).
 It utilizes Nix flakes for reproducible builds and easy management of system and user-level packages and settings.

 ## Features